Joseph Smith's views on Black people: Segregation and Black–White marriages

-Black enslavement
+Views on Black enslavement

 Initially, Smith expressed opposition to slavery, but after the church was formally organized in 1830, Smith and other authors of the church's official newspaper, The Evening and Morning Star, avoided any discussion of the controversial topic.
 The major reason behind this decision was the mounting contention between the Mormon settlers, who were primarily abolitionists, and the non-Mormon Missourians, who usually supported slavery.
 Church leaders like Smith often attempted to avoid the topic and took a public position of neutrality during the Missouri years.

 On December 25, 1832, Smith authored "Revelation and Prophecy on War."
 In this text, Smith stated that "wars ... will shortly come to pass, beginning at the rebellion of South Carolina [and] ... poured out on all nations."
 He said, "it shall come to pass, after many days, slaves shall rise up against their masters, who shall be marshaled and disciplined for war."
 It was another two decades until the church formally disclosed the document to the general public.
 The document would later be canonized by the church as Section 87 of the Doctrine and Covenants.

 During the Missouri years, Smith attempted to maintain peace with the members' pro-slavery neighbors.
 In August 1835, the church issued an official statement declaring that it was not "right to interfere with bond-servants, nor baptize them contrary to the will and wish of their masters" nor cause "them to be dissatisfied with their situations in this life."
 After this time, the official policy of the church was not to baptize enslaved people without their enslaver's consent, but this was only loosely enforced, and some enslaved people, such as 13-year-old Samuel D. Chambers, were baptized in secret.
 In April 1836, Smith published an essay sympathetic to the pro-slavery cause, arguing against a possible "race war", providing cautious justification of slavery based on the biblical Curse of Ham, and stating that Northerners had no "more right to say that the South shall not hold slaves, than the South have to say that the North shall."